Documentation structure for LLMs (llms.txt)

 • Configured your Kubernetes components.

-Alternatively, you can find manual set up instruction for your Kubernetes components in the Configure your Kubernetes components page.
+Alternatively, you can find manual setup instructions for your Kubernetes components in the Configure Your Kubernetes Components page.

 Optional manual setup